 This Fact sheet explains how you can complain about Community and Town Councils.
 It should be read together with our ‘How to Complain’ webpage, available under the ‘Making A Complaint’ tab.
 You may also wish to read our additional Factsheets covering a range of specific public service areas.

 There are 735 Community and Town Councils in Wales representing the tier of government closest to the people.
 The communities served by these Councils range from small rural

 settlements to large towns, and each Council’s budget varies accordingly.
 However, all Councils have common aims to serve their communities and improve the quality of life in their locality.
 Community and Town Councils can be established or disbanded at the wishes of the community.

 lack of action on behalf of the Community or Town Council.
-The complaint must be brought by the person who has suffered this injustice, hardship or loss (or their representative).
+The complaint must usually be brought by the person who has suffered this injustice, hardship or loss (or their representative).

 Your Council’s own website may also contain information about the provision of services in your local area and procedures.